Bert Geer Phillips

 Bert Geer Phillips (July 15, 1868 – June 16, 1956) was an American artist and a founding member of the Taos Society of Artists.
-He settled in Taos, New Mexico (1898) and was a founder of the Taos art colony.
+He settled in what was then Taos, New Mexico Territory (1898) and was a founder of the Taos art colony.
 He is known for his paintings of Native Americans, New Mexico, and the American Southwest.
 He was also a benefactor of the Western artist Harold Dow Bugbee, who became curator of the Panhandle-Plains Historical Museum in Canyon, Texas in 1951.

 Early life and education

 Phillips was born in Hudson, New York in 1868.
 During his childhood he was influenced by tales of the exploits of American frontiersman Kit Carson and other tales of Western adventure involving American Indians, such as those in James Fenimore Cooper's Leatherstocking Tales.
 In his recollections of childhood, he noted that he could always be found with paintbrush in hand.
 He was one of the first to enroll when George McKinstry opened an art studio in Hudson.

 Phillips left home at age sixteen, moving to New York City where he attended the Art Students League of New York and the National Academy of Design.
 In 1894 he traveled to Europe, briefly staying in London before moving to Paris, where he studied at the Académie Julian.
 While at the Académie he became friends with Ernest Blumenschein and Joseph Henry Sharp.